Recognition of Prior Learning (VAE-VAP-VES)

 If the VES application is administratively admissible:

-The component validation committee will review your application and interview you.
-It will determine whether you possess the knowledge and skills required to receive credit for the targeted degree.
+The component validation committee reviews your application and interviews you.
+It determines the knowledge and skills required to be granted equivalency for the targeted degree.

 Recommendations and advice are provided at the end of the interview.